wp-plugins/pardot/README.txt

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.3.2 =

-1.3.1 fixes a bug with `has_shortcode` fatal error; with today's 1.3 update: load multiple pieces of Dynamic Content without a performance hit with our new asynchronous loading technique!
+1.3.2 fixes two fatal error bugs that were showing on install.
+With today's overall 1.3 update, you can now load multiple pieces of Dynamic Content without a performance hit with our new asynchronous loading technique!

 = 1.3 =